aeroimperial-optimization/QUINOPT/README.md

 2. A suitable SDP solver.
 Choices include [SeDuMi](https://github.com/sqlp/sedumi), [SDPT3](http://www.math.nus.edu.sg/~mattohkc/sdpt3.html), [SDPA](http://sdpa.sourceforge.net/), [Mosek](https://www.mosek.com/) (free for
     users in academia).

+Instructions on how to obtain YALMIP and an SDP solver are given in the [Installation](#Installation) section below.

-QUINOPT has been successfully tested on MATLAB 7.10  (R2010a) and higher.
+**Note:** QUINOPT has been successfully tested on MATLAB 7.10  (R2010a) and higher.
 If you have a different version of MATLAB, use at your own risk!

 ## License<a name="License"></a>